-94th Bombardment Group in Bury St. Edmunds.
-Courtesy of IWM, Roger Freeman Collection Rougham DAY 4: OCTOBER 6, 2018 From Bury St. Edmunds, also known as Rougham Air Field, the men of the 94th Bomb Group flew more than 300 missions over the German Reich.
-The Rougham Control Tower is one of the best-preserved military buildings in the region, and a dedicated group of volunteers carries on the legacy of the Americans who called Bury St. Edmunds home for almost three years.
-This afternoon and evening, take advantage of Bury St. Edmund's historic charm with a visit to one of the many local pubs or a stroll through the magnificent Abbey Gardens.
-Accommodations: Angel Hotel (B, L) Vapor trails from US 8th Air Force fighters streaking through the skies above and through a B-17 flying fortress formation as the fighters comb the sky for possible enemy planes as the big fellows fly over northern Germany to attack transportation facilities.
+From Bury St. Edmunds, also known as Rougham Air Field, the men of the 94th Bomb Group flew more than 300 missions over the German Reich.
+The Rougham Control Tower is one of the best-preserved military buildings in the region, and dedicated volunteers carry on the legacy of the Americans who called Bury St. Edmunds home for almost three years.
+This afternoon and evening is free to take advantage of Bury St. Edmunds's historic charm with a visit to one of the many local pubs or a stroll through the magnificent Abbey Gardens.

+Accommodations: Angel Hotel (B, L)

+Vapor trails from US Eighth Air Force fighters streaking through the skies above and through a B-17 flying fortress formation as the fighters comb the sky for possible enemy planes over northern Germany to attack transportation facilities.
 Courtesy of Bettmann/Getty Images.

 American Air Museum, Duxford.
 Courtesy of SPK/Alamy Stock.

 American Air Museum, Duxford

-DAY 5: OCTOBER 7, 2018

-The American Air Museum, part of Imperial War Museums of Great Britain is located at Duxford, near Cambridge.
+The American Air Museum in Britain, part of the Imperial War Museums, is located at Duxford, near Cambridge.
 It is home to the best collection of American military aircraft on public display outside of North America.
-We will visit the spectacular new American Air Museum, winner of a number of architectural awards.
 The museum features the warplanes and equipment of not only the Eighth Air Force, but also of aircraft that flew before and after World War II.
 The historians and curators who designed the exhibits will be our hosts.
-After lunch on your own on the Museum's campus, we will witness a simulated dogfight between a British Spitfire, like the one featured in the recent film, Dunkirk, and a Messerschmitt Bf 109 in the skies over Duxford.
-The experience is designed exclusively for our group.
-After returning to Bury St. Edmunds, one of the most beautiful towns in England, we will drop in at the historic Greene King Brewery for a tour, a beer tasting, and dinner.
-The Greene King Brewery was kept in business during the war thanks to Academy Award winning actor and Eighth Air Commander Jimmy Stewart, who ordered trucks of its foaming lager every week for the thirsty air crews of the 453rd Bombardment Group, stationed at Old Buckenham, a bomber base not far from Bury St. Edmunds.
+After lunch on your own on the museum's campus, witness a simulated dogfight between a British Spitfire and a Messerschmitt Bf 109 in the skies over Duxford.
+The experience is designed exclusively for the Masters of the Air tour.
+After returning to Bury St. Edmunds, visit the historic Greene King Brewery for a tour, a beer tasting, and dinner.
+The Greene King Brewery was kept in business during the war thanks to Academy Award-winning actor and Eighth Air Commander Jimmy Stewart, who ordered trucks of its foaming lager every week for the thirsty air crews of the 453rd Bombardment Group, stationed at Old Buckenham, a bomber base not far from Bury St. Edmunds.

 Accommodations: Angel Hotel (B, D)

-MASTERS OF AIR PRIVATE EVENT

-PRIVATE EVENT

-History in Flight: A Simulated Dog Fight Above East Anglia